-Previous research (e.g., Chang, Ferris, Johnson, Rosen, & Tan, 2012) has shown that core self-evaluation – an umbrella term that includes self-esteem, self-efficacy, locus of control, and emotional stability – predicts job satisfaction.
-Simply put, if an employee thinks highly of herself, she tends to be satisfied with her job.
-Furthermore, these investigators found that if an employee feels good about herself and has success at work, she is even more satisfied with her job.
+Previous research has shown that core self-evaluation – an umbrella term that includes self-esteem, self-efficacy, locus of control, and emotional stability – predicts job satisfaction.
+Simply put, if employees think highly of themselves, they tend to be satisfied with their jobs.
+Furthermore, researchers found that if employees feel good about themselves and have success at work, they are even more satisfied with their jobs.

-In contrast, if an employee feels bad about herself and has failures at work, she thinks even less of her job.
-This is important for employers to be aware of as failures at work could have much more negative impact on those employees with lower self-esteem or confidence.
-In addition, how the manager responds to the failure may further exacerbate the issue (“How could you do such a thing?!”), or start to turn things around (“Learning is an important part of development, so let’s see what we learned and what we need to do to get this right next time”).
+In contrast, if employees feel bad about themselves and have failures at work, they think even less of their jobs.
+This is important for employers to be aware of, as failures at work could have much more negative impact on those employees with lower self-esteem or confidence.
+In addition, how the manager responds to the failure may further exacerbate the issue (e.g., “How could you do such a thing?”), or start to turn things around (e.g., “Learning is an important part of development, so let’s see what we learned and how we can get this right next time”).
 The right type of intervention may be a means of improving job satisfaction, and ultimately job performance.